brritoxyz/brr-eth/README.md

 - Calculate shares and mint brrETH for the depositor.

 Deposit WETH
-- Rebase.
+- Harvest.
 - Get cWETH balance.
 - Supply WETH to Comet for cWETH.
 - Get assets.
 - Calculate shares and mint brrETH for the depositor.

 Deposit cWETH
-- Rebase.
+- Harvest.
 - Normal deposit flow.

 ## Features: Withdraw

 Withdraw WETH
-- Rebase.
+- Harvest.
 - Calculate shares and burn brrETH for the withdrawer.
   - `msg.sender` is the one who has their brrETH burned.
 - Withdraw WETH from Comet to the withdrawer.

-## Features: Rebase
+## Features: Harvest

-Rebase
+Harvest
 - Accrue and claim rewards from Comet Rewards (e.g. COMP).
 - Swap the rewards for WETH.
 - Supply WETH to Comet for cWETH without minting shares.